High Blood Pressure Treatment Directory

 High blood pressure (hypertension) is a dangerous condition but usually can be managed with diet, exercise, and medications.
 The DASH diet is a popular diet recommended for those with hypertension.
 Cutting sodium, quitting smoking, losing weight, and limiting alcohol are other treatments that can help.
 Your doctor can help you determine the best drugs for your case.
 Follow the links below to find WebMD's comprehensive coverage about risk factors for high blood pressure, its symptoms, treatments, prevention, and more.

-Taking High Blood Pressure Medication Properly
+Beta-Blockers for High Blood Pressure

-Alternative Treatments for High Blood Pressure
+Complementary and Alternative Treatments for High Blood Pressure

-High Blood Pressure and Beta-Blockers
+Diuretics for High Blood Pressure

 High Blood Pressure Weight Loss: What to Consider in Addition to Diet and Exercise